databendlabs/databend-docs/docs/en/guides/10-deploy/01-deploy/01-non-production/01-deploying-databend.md

 ### Connect to Databend

-Follow [Connecting to Databend using BendSQL](../../../30-sql-clients/00-bendsql/00-connect-to-databend.md) to launch BendSQL and retrieve the current time for verification.
+Launch BendSQL and retrieve the current time for verification.

 </StepContent>
 </StepsWrap>